Learn something new every day

 The fuel transfers may take place on piers, with other ships, or underwater.
 A chief officer aboard the ship oversees the transfer process, assisted by about two dozen crew members.
 When transfers occur at ports or docks, they are known as marine transfer operations.

-Oil tankers operate on a charter system.
+Excepting those operated by militaries, tankers typically operate on a charter system.
 In other words, they must be hired as a merchant vessel to haul cargo.
 Oil companies are one common customer of these shipping systems.
-Organizations may charter an oil tanker for a specified amount of time, for a certain amount of cargo delivered, or for total expenses.
-Due to their bulk and the demands placed on them, most oil tankers are only usable for about ten years, after which they are retired.
+Organizations may charter a tanker for a specified amount of time, for a certain amount of cargo delivered, or for total expenses.
+Due to their large size and the demands placed on them, most oil tankers are only usable for about ten years full-time, after which they are retired.